What is an advice note?

 2. Preventing Mix-Ups

 Listing out each item in the shipment stops orders from getting mixed up.
-When the box arrives, the customer can check that they got what was on the advice note.
-If anything is missing, they know right away.
+When the box arrives, the customer can verify that they received what was specified on the advice note.
+If anything is missing, they are aware of it immediately.
 They can contact the seller to fix the mistake.

 3. Helping with Budgets and Planning

-For companies who order supplies, advice notes are extra helpful.
-The company can see what supplies are on the way and when they will arrive.
-This info helps them plan and budget better.
+For companies that order supplies, advice notes are extra helpful.
+The company can see what supplies are on the way and when they are expected to arrive.
+This information helps them plan and budget more effectively.
 They can ensure they have enough and are ready to use the new items.

 Digital Advice Notes